In order to ensure confidentiality, we take the following measures:

 Personal data may only be taken away from the practice premises at Malt Mill Lane in exceptional circumstances and with authorisation from the Practice Director, Neil Phillips.
 If personal data is ever taken off practice premises, it must never be left unattended in a car or public place.

 Patient records are now stored on computer.
 The only patient information retained on paper are the medical history forms, which are retained to allow re-signing on subsequent visits, and original incoming correspondence (eg letters), which must be retained for medico-legal reasons notwithstanding that this is also scanned into the computerised records.
 Lockable cabinets are provided in reception to store these.
+Correspondence and patient information in the office is stored in a locked filing cabinet out of office hours.
 Archived records are stored in the practice loft, which is only accessible by ladder through the office, which is itself kept locked when not in use.
 This makes our remaining paper records inaccessible to patients or other visitors to the practice premises.

 - The computer screen at reception has been fitted with a special polarised privacy filter that makes it impossible for anyone to see what is displayed on the screen unless they are positioned directly in front of it (like the operator/receptionist).
 This means that patients cannot see others’ information by leaning over the desk.